usnistgov/5gdeploy/20230817/README.md

 Each slice is served by a dedicated UPF.
 All control plane network functions are shared.

-There are 50 cellphones and 10 vehicles, sharing 2 gNBs.
+There are 48 cellphones and 12 vehicles, sharing 2 gNBs.
-These quantities can be adjusted by editing the constants in `scenario.ts`.
+These quantities can be adjusted via command line.

 ## Usage